Hönökaka

-Åke "Grytens-Karl" Johannesson began his bakery business on Hönö in 1934, and moved his operations to Torslanda in 1960.
+Åke "Grytens-Karl" Johannesson began his bakery business in Hönö in 1934, and moved his operations to Torslanda in 1960.

 The bread was baked on Hönö by the area's fishing and farming families.
-The flat bread was easy to both store and eat during fishing trips on the sea.
+The flatbread was easy to store and eat during fishing trips on the sea.
 Just as with crispbread, the hönökaka was holed so that they could be hung from the rafters on poles.
 The bread was stored for a long time and was often eaten even after it gone stale and hard.
 Homemade hönökaka is usually slightly firmer than industrially baked.